Rudd-O/qubes-pass/README.md

 *Tip:* fool programs that use `pass` into using `qvm-pass` instead.
-After installation, you can `export PATH=/usr/libexec/qubes-pass:$PATH` prior to invoking said programs, to indoce programs (which invoke the pass store command line program) to invoke `qvm-pass` instead.
+After installation, you can `export PATH=/usr/libexec/qubes-pass:$PATH` prior to invoking said programs, to induce programs (which invoke the pass store command line program) to invoke `qvm-pass` instead.

 ## Installing the software